go9maboy/GovHack/README.md

 Based on the estimate, Cuddle recommands a simple customized survey to diagonos the disease better.
 Then, it finally provides the right support service to the patient.

+## Motivation
+In New Zealand, one in five people experience depression at some stage in their life.
+One of my own family member suffered severe depression.
+It is extremely common to feel depressed.
+Yet, it is often very hard to realize your current condition yourself.
+Even if you realize something is not right about your mental health, it is hard to get help due to lack of motivation, embarassment, misunderstanding, and fear of cost of treatment.
+We envision that we can help more people by predicting their potential mental diseases and show you are not the only one suffering from these.
+Then, we direct you to all freely available support or goverment subsidized services that can help you to get over this mental diseases and live your life again.

 ## Background
 Cuddle makes statistical prediction based on previously collected health dataset.
 The research shows there are strong dependency between mental disease and person's age, gender, ethnicity, and etc.